ObolNetwork/obol-docs/versioned_docs/version-v0.14.0/int/quickstart/quickstart-alone.md

 This command will create a subdirectory `.charon/cluster`.
 In it are six folders, one for each charon node created.
 Each folder contains partial private keys that together make up the distributed validator described in `.charon/cluster/cluster-lock.json`.

 This guide will launch all six charon clients in separate containers along with an execution client and consensus client.
 To distribute your cluster physically, copy each directory with one (or several) private keys within it to the other machines you want to use.
-Consider using the single node [docker-compose](https://github.com/ObolNetwork/charon-distributed-validator-node), the kubernetes [manifests](https://github.com/ObolNetwork/charon-k8s-distributed-validator-node), or the [helm chart](https://github.com/ObolNetwork/helm-charts) example repos to get your nodes up and connected.
+Consider using the single node [docker compose](https://github.com/ObolNetwork/charon-distributed-validator-node), the kubernetes [manifests](https://github.com/ObolNetwork/charon-k8s-distributed-validator-node), or the [helm chart](https://github.com/ObolNetwork/helm-charts) example repos to get your nodes up and connected.

 ### Distributed Validator Cluster